Thanks for visiting my website today.

 From 2008-2010 I worked in various roles with nonprofits including serving as a Development Fellow with the Leadership Institute.

-After getting married to my wife Alicia in 2009 in Moravia, New York I felt a renewed calling into the ministry.
+After getting married to my wife Alicia in 2009 in Moravia, New York I felt a calling into the ministry.
 I entered seminary in 2011.
 While at Southwestern Baptist Theological Seminary both of our children were born.
 Rylen was born in 2011 and Aryanna in 2014.

 In March 2017 Rylen passed away following complications from a viral infection that caused him to develop acute cerebellitis.